ronen567/just-the-docs/docs/linear-regression-new.md

 ![Linear Predictiopn 1d](../assets/images/linear-regression/linear_1d_prediction.png)

-Figure 1 illustrates a linear model for the appartment prices.
-According to the graph, the  model indeed fits the data points, though to prove model's validity,  much more than 5 example datapoints are needed.
-Here we use less points. for the sake of simplicity.
+According to the graph sketched in Figure 1, the linear model indeed fits the data points.
+To prove a validitiy of a model though,  much more than 5 example data points are needed.
+Here we use less points, for the sake of simplicity.
 Later on, we will increase the number of points, AKA examples.

 Now let's increase the predictor's dimenssions to 2.
-Now we'll have 2 features which determine the apartments' prices: Floor and Number of rooms, as listed in Table 2.
+The 2 features which determine the apartments' prices are now Floor and Number of rooms, as listed in Table 2.

 ### Table 2:  Apartments price prediction - 2 feature